vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-1_Building-Representative-Sets.md

 The measure of similarity to be used is "Number of Kmers in common".

-The program should use BioPython to read the FASTA-file into a list.
+The program should use BioPython to read the FASTA-file.
+The first nonwhitespace portion of each FASTA identifier is a "feature-ID", while the remainder is the "genome name".
+Feature-IDs have the format 'fig|X.Y.peg.Z', where 'X', 'Y', and 'Z' are integers, and the portions 'fig|' and '.peg.' are literal substrings, not variables.
+The subpattern 'X.Y' within the feature-ID is a "genome-ID";
+you may extract this subpattern using a regular expression.
+Return a dictionary that maps feature-IDs to genome-IDs, a dictionary that maps feature-IDs to genome-names, and a list of (feature-ID, sequence) pairs.

-The main body of the program should construct a subset of the input sequences that satisfies the provided definition of a "Representative Set" (RepGen set).
+The main body of the program should construct a subset of the input sequence list that satisfies the provided definition of a "Representative Set" (RepGen set).

-When you are done, please write out the representative set to the RepSeq-file in FASTA format.
+When you are done, please write out the representative set to the RepSeq-file in FASTA format, where the FASTA identifiers have the form "genome-ID genome-name".
 ```

 Save the program that Grimoire generates as `build_representative_set.py`.